eunhwa99/ManagerAppProject/README.md

 # Android Application

-- Project that I did in 2nd year of my bachelor's degree
+- Team Project in the 2nd year of my bachelor's degree
-- application for managing todolists
+- application for managing students of Korean academies
+  - Manage attendance
+  - Manage student lists
+  - Manage payments of students